Does Head Pose Correction Improve Biometric Facial Recognition?: Predicting Failure

-The seven quality features encompass multiple contrast formulations including local contrast computed as the variance of combined Sobel operator responses, global contrast derived as $\sqrt{\sum(i - \mu)^2 \cdot H(i)}$ where $i$ represents intensity values, $\mu$ is the mean intensity, and $H$ is the normalized histogram, dynamic range measured as the difference between 95th and 5th percentile intensities, brightness entropy (repeated from histogram analysis), Michelson contrast calculated as $(I_{max} - I_{min})/(I_{max} + I_{min})$ where $I_{max}$ and $I_{min}$ are the maximum and minimum pixel intensities, RMS contrast computed as $\sqrt{\text{mean}((I - \mu)^2)}$ where $I$ represents pixel intensities, and standard deviation as an additional contrast measure.

-The above mentioned five Noise features employ multiple detection strategies including noise sigma estimated from diagonal pixel differences $\sigma = \text{std}(I[:-1,:-1] - I[1:,1:])$, signal-to-noise ratio computed as $10\log_{10}(P_{signal}/P_{noise})$ where signal power is mean squared intensity and noise power is $\sigma^2$, noise-to-signal power ratio, standard deviation of 3×3 median-filtered residuals, and mean absolute deviation of median filter residuals.
-Sharpness and blur detection (6 features) combines spatial and frequency domain approaches through Laplacian variance, mean and standard deviation of gradient magnitudes computed from Sobel operators in x and y directions, high-frequency energy measured from FFT magnitude spectrum excluding the central circular region (radius = min(height,width)/4), mean FFT magnitude in log scale for blur detection, and a redundant sharpness measure equal to Laplacian variance.

-The two texture characterization features capture local structural variation through 3×3 kernel-based local variance computation and edge density measured as the proportion of pixels detected by Canny edge detection with thresholds of 50 and 150.
-Facial geometry measurements (16 features) leverage dlib's frontal face detector and 68-landmark shape predictor to extract binary face detection status, face count, face area ratio relative to total image area, horizontal and vertical face centering offsets, left and right eye aspect ratios computed as $(A + B)/(2C)$ where A and B are vertical distances and C is horizontal distance between eye landmarks, average eye aspect ratio, difference between left and right eye aspect ratios, mouth aspect ratio calculated similarly from inner lip landmarks, face symmetry score derived from bilateral landmark pair distance comparisons relative to the nose bridge center, pose angles (roll from eye alignment, yaw from nose deviation, pitch from nose-mouth vertical alignment), and face width and height ratios.

-All 810 features undergo standardization using StandardScaler~\cite{Pedregosa_Scikit-learn_Machine_Learning_2011} to ensure equal contribution across different scales, with NaN and infinite values replaced by bounded defaults (0.0) and clipping extreme values to ±1e6 to ensure numerical stability during model training.
+All 810 features undergo standardization using StandardScaler~\cite{Pedregosa_Scikit-learn_Machine_Learning_2011} to ensure equal contribution across different scales, with NaN and infinite values replaced by bounded defaults (0.0) and extreme values clipped to $\pm 1e6$ to ensure numerical stability during model training.